yayahjb/cqrlib/README_CQRlib.txt

     Examples

-   To create a quaternion dynamically from memory, initialized as the x vector with a zero scalar value, reporting failure to stderr:
+   To create a quaternion dynamically from memory, intialized as the x vector with a zero scalar value, reporting failure to stderr:

          #include <cqrlib.h>
          #include <stdio.h>
          ...
-         CQRQuaternionHandle quathandle;
+         CQRQaternionHandle quathandle;
          ...
-         if (CQRCreateQuaternion(&quathandle,0.,1.,0.,0.))
-           fprintf(stderr," CQRCreateQuaternion failed!!\n");
+         if (CQRCreateQuaternion(&quathandle,0.,1.,0.,0.)) fprintf(stderr," CQRCreateQuaternion failed!!\n");

    To create an x vector quaternion, a y vector quaternion, add then together and multiply by a z-vector, and print the result :